 Happy March Madness week!

-- 1 1/2 cups (3 sticks) unsalted butter, softened to room temperature*
+- 1 ½ cups unsalted butter, softened to room temperature* or substitute vegetable shortening for dairy free version

 - Food coloring - orange, red, black, blue